geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 [^ellipsoid-tr]: Other shapes are available.
 One very common case is a spherical trust region, which is just a special case of the ellipsoid.
 Another common case would be a box-shaped region in hyperspace.
 [^quadratic-model]: You guessed, it: it doesn't _have_ to be quadratic.
 See e.g. pp 25, 26 in N&W 2<sup>nd</sup> ed. for a demonstration how a linear model leads to a steepest descent algorithm.
 [^lemma-4-2]: See N&W pp. 74, in particular Lemma 4.2 for this.
 For this lemma to hold, we need the Jacobian $$\boldsymbol{J}$$ to have full rank.
 We'll later see that we can also use Dogleg in practice for all Jacobians, if we use a _regularized_ Gauss-Newton step, rather than the vanilla step defined in $$\eqref{p-gn}$$.
+[^test-suite]: Were "best" is evaluated against the suite of test problems that I use.
+This is the famous MGH test suite described by More, Garbow, and Hilstrom in ["Testing Unconstrained Optimization Software"](https://doi.org/10.1145/355934.355936).